dennisXZX/web-developer-notes/Javascript.md

 ## Javascript

+#### Compiler

+The Javascript compiler works in two distinct phases, compilation phase and execution phase.

+In compilation phase, the Javascript compiler looks through the code and finds out all the variable and function declarations.
+In addition, it determines what scope these variables and functions are in (scope resolution).
+The result of this compilation phase is commonly known as `hoisting`.

+In execution phase, the Javascript compiler executes the code line by line from top to bottom.

 #### __proto__ vs prototype

 When we run `Object.create(userFunctionStore);`, the object stored in `userFunctionStore` variable will be added to the `__proto__` property of the new object created by `Object.create()`.
 So later when we call increment() method on user1 object `user1.increment();`, Javascript will first check if the user1 object has a method named increment, if it cannot find it there, it will look into its `__proto__` property.
 This is known as prototype chain.